axeluhl/sailing-analytics/wiki/racelog-tracking.md

 # Architectural Overview
 The basic architecture of Racelog-tracking is presented in this diagram (download as [[PDF|racelog-tracking/architecture.pdf]]):

 [[racelog-tracking/architecture.svg]]

+Following the numbers in the diagram, this is a possible race log tracking scenario:
+1. The race is defined through events that are added to the RaceLog.
+2. The RaceTracker is created.
+3. As soon as the "StartTrackingEvent" is added to the RaceLog, the RaceTracker creates the TrackedRace.
+4. Tracking devices submit GPS fixes to the tracking adapter.
+5. If these fixes match the mappings defined for this race in the RaceLog, they are added to the TrackedRace.

 Not all identifiers represent actual class or bundle names.
 For a more technical documentation, refer to the JavaDoc in the various ``*.racelog.tracking`` packages and the ``com.sap.sailing.domain.racelogtrackingadapter`` bundle.
 The following interfaces and classes are good starting points:
 * DeviceIdentifier